-Appendix 1 - Types of Abuse
+Appendix 1 - Types of Abuse and further information

 Staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by on definition or label.
 In most cases multiple issues will overlap with one another.
+The following pages identify types of abuse and further information on safeguarding and prevent issues.